microsoft/DesktopBridgeToUWP-Samples/Samples/HelloWorldSample/README.md

 Build the sample
 ----------------
 - Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.
-- Copy the HelloWorldWpfSample.exe to the CentennialPackage under the HelloWorldSample directory.
+- Copy the HelloWorldConsoleSample.exe from the x64 directory to the CentennialPackage under the HelloWorldSample directory.
 - Pay attention to the AppxManifest.xml in the CentennialPackage.
 You can modify it to change the app display name, add extensions, update the app version, etc.

 Deploy and Run the sample